Matt Goes for Mid Century Modern Furniture

 To celebrate the 5th season of Vintage Garage Chicago, we gave away $250 "Garage Bucks" to spend at the April season opener.
-Chicago designer Kevin Grace (HGTV, "Steve Harvey" show) was on hand to help our winner spend his bucks wisely (which he did on Midcentury Modern furniture).
+Chicago designer Kevin Grace (HGTV, "Steve Harvey" show) was on hand to help our winner spend his bucks on mid century modern furniture.
 If there is anyone who knows how to incorporate great vintage pieces into our everyday lives, it's Kevin!

 After the April show, I knew I wanted to write about what he picked with his winnings.
 I asked for some background for my story and I was blown away by Matt's collector savvy.
 So, I share Matt's story in his own words below.

 Thanks for coming each month Matt, and being such a great customer!

 A very special thanks to Kevin Grace.
 You can visit his website anytime at Kevin Grace Designs.

 My name is Matt Lieberman.
 I am 41-years-old, the youngest of four children, Deaf, and a proud resident of Chicago, IL.
 My fascination and passion for all things midcentury officially began in 1987.

 In the early 90’s, I attended a deaf high school in Washington, DC, which had been constructed in 1976.
 As a result of being constructed during this “retro-vintage” period, the campus consisted of several geometric, mazed, and concrete buildings.
 These buildings were all designed with a yellow, orange and brown color scheme which was shown in the buildings walls, carpeting, and furniture.
 This was the first time that I found myself slowly growing fascinated by this unique design.

 I initially started my collection by buying small items.
 I focused on dishes and ceramics like Fire King and Pyrex.
 All of these were bright and colorful.
 As the years went on, I began to branch out and invest in and purchase larger items like Midcentury modern furniture.